 Asphalt driveways are a great alternative to concrete driveways when it comes to cost and a great alternative when it comes to gravel driveways when it comes to a solid surface.
 But when installing a new asphalt driveway, the transitions, meaning where the asphalt meets the garage floor, sidewalks and the street should be a smooth transition.
-No trip hazards, no bumps and no low or high spots.
+Absolutely NO FEATHERING, NO trip hazards, NO bumps and NO low or high spots.

 Transitioning into the garage: